jayden38/mitum-currency-doc/docs/operations-guide.rst

    operations-guide-docs/check-account

 .. note::
-    * mitum은 block과 voting 메세지를 주고받는 등의 기본적인 network interface(API)만을 제공
+   * mitum provides only basic network interface (API) such as sending and receiving block and voting messages
-    * account의 transaction history나 현황 등은 mitum에서 따로 API로 제공하지 않음
+   * The transaction history or status of the account is not provided by mitum as a separate API.
-    * 이러한 부가적인 API는 분리된 API service를 통해서 제공(**예정**)
+   * These additional APIs are provided through a separate API service (**planned**)
-    * 이 문서에서 account 생성, 전송, key 업데이트의 결과를 확인하기 위해서는 mongodb를 직접 조회해야.
+   * To check the result of account creation, transmission, and key update in this document, you need to search mongodb directly.